ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 TL;DR
 -----

-The current situation *is* messy. especially sinces it makes it hard for users to find good, clearly authorative, guides to packaging Python software.
+The current situation *is* messy, especially sinces it makes it hard for users to find good, clearly authorative, guides to packaging Python software.
 While many people are actively working on improving the situation, it's going to take a while for those improvements to be fully